 I had read about “Comfort Challenges” (where the goal is to intentionally do something that’s uncomfortable in public, to get over the fear of what others might think), but I always found an excuse not to do them — mainly, “This just isn’t me.”

 But as I’ve learned more about myself, I’ve come to see that when something is this scary and so out-of-the-question, it’s a sign that I need it more than anything else.
-This post by my friend Karol Gajda offers a step-by-step approach to getting more comfortable with rejection, by actively seeking it out in increasingly large doses, and it’s what got me to action.

 I only got through Step 1 before Bookmageddon took over my life, but now that it’s finished I’m ready to attack the next steps.
 I can’t wait to see where it takes me.

 I love that both of us avoid alcohol until the top goals of the day are complete.
 That’s funny and so true!

 I’m finally going to read “Letters from a Stoic.”
 You’ve convinced me.
 Thanks for a great post Matt and congratulations on your book!

 Thank you for writing this.
 Once again, the only blog I actually find interesting on the whole of the interwebs!
 You find a kindred spirit in us all.

 Great post.
 I whole heartedly agree with keeping a journal, I find it beneficial in so many ways.
 I read the post by Karol as well and really enjoy what he has to say in other posts as well.
 Congrats on finishing the book, I can’t wait until it is released.

 I really enjoyed A Guide To The Good Life: The Ancient Art of Stoic Joy.
 It might be up your alley as well.
 Tried to read Seneca’s Dialogues and Essays, but it’s a slogfest.
 Will have to check out Letters From A Stoic.

 Congrats on finishing the book Matt, and it’s nice to see you consistently challenging yourself.